top of page

 • Only registered skaters are allowed on the ice.

 • Please watch from the comfort of the bleachers or lobby.
+Avoid standing close to the glass in the class area.
 Player boxes are reserved for skaters and equipment.

 Contact